View selection in multi-view stacking: Choosing the meta-learner: Choosing the meta-learner

 Stability selection is an ensemble learning framework originally proposed for use with the lasso \citep{stability_selection}, although it can be used with a wide variety of feature selection methods \citep{stabs_article}.
 The basic idea of stability selection is to apply a feature selection method on subsamples of the data, and then incorporate in the final model only those features which were chosen by the feature selection method on a sufficiently large proportion of the subsamples.
 In this study, we specifically use complementary pairs stability selection \citep{Shah2013} with the nonnegative lasso, as implemented in the R package \texttt{stabs} \citep{stabs_package}.
 This procedure can be described as follows \citep{stabs_article, stabs_package, Shah2013}: \begin{enumerate} \item Let $\{(D_{2b-1}, D_{2b}) : b = 1,\dots,B\}$ be randomly chosen independent pairs of subsets of $\{1,\dots,n\}$ of size $\lfloor n/2 \rfloor$ such that $D_{2b-1} \cap D_{2b} = \emptyset$. \item For each $b = 1,\dots,2B$, fit a nonnegative lasso path using only the observations in $D_b$, i.e. the pair $(\bm{Z}_{i \in D_b}, \bm{y}_{i \in D_b})$.
 Start with a high value of the penalty parameter, then decrease the value until $q$ views are selected, with $q$ a pre-defined positive integer.
 Let $\hat{S}(D_b)$ be the index set of selected views. \item Compute for each view $v = 1, \dots, V$, the relative selection frequency:

 \item Select the set of views $\hat{S}_{\text{stable}} := \{ v : \hat{\pi}_v \geq \pi_{\text{thr}} \}$, with $\pi_{\text{thr}} \in (0.5, 1]$ a pre-defined threshold. \end{enumerate} Typically $B$ is set to 50, but the choice of $q$ and $\pi_{\text{thr}}$ is somewhat more involved.
 In particular, one can obtain a bound on the expected number of falsely selected variables, the so-called \textit{per-family error rate} (PFER), for a given value of $q$ and $\pi_{\text{thr}}$ \citep{stability_selection, Shah2013, stabs_article}.
 For our particular choices of these parameters, see Section \ref{sect:software}.
 The meta-classifier is obtained by fitting a nonnegative logistic regression model using only the cross-validated predictions corresponding to the set of stable views.
+Note that the computational cost of stability selection is several times larger than that of the regular lasso with cross-validation: in the linear case, stability selection has been estimated to be approximately 3 times more expensive than ten-fold cross-validation when $n < V$, and approximately 5.5 times more expensive when $n > V$ \citep{stability_selection}.